We want to help you make the most of your visit to Krannert Art Museum.

 Accessible entry to the museum is through the automated doors to the Kinkead Pavilion (Sixth Street) near the Hive exhibition.

 Please read posted information as you enter.
 An attendant will be nearby to answer questions as you continue to the galleries.

-Due to COVID-19, the University of Illinois requires cloth or disposable face coverings to be worn in all public buildings.
+Due to COVID-19, the University of Illinois requires cloth or disposable face coverings to be worn in all public buildings (age 2 and older).
 See the requirements and the reasons behind them at COVID-19: Personal Actions.

 If you have a health condition or accessibility need which makes wearing a face covering impossible, please include a note in your timed reservation and let an attendant know when you enter the building.

 As a COVID-19 prevention measure, please keep 6 ft of distance from other visitors as you enter and proceed through the galleries.
 Waiting areas adjacent to elevators, smaller galleries, and exits have additional signs marking safe distances.
 Gallery capacity is also posted.
 If you encounter a gallery at capacity, please wait to enter.

 Please stand at a safe distance from paintings and pedestals and do not touch the art or the cases.
 The care you take helps to preserve the art for all.